 Is all document management software appropriate for law firms?

 No, there are differences between traditional DMS and legal DMS.
 DMS that are appropriate for many industries might not provide the security or features a law firm or in-house legal department needs.
 Instead, lawyers are better off looking for legal-specific DMS if they want to get the most out of their investment.
-For example, a legal DMS allows a firm to organize legal documents by clients or specific matters.
+For example, legal document management software allows a firm to organize legal documents by clients or specific matters.

 Legal document management vs. legal document automation